top of page

 Step 4: Conversion

-• Clear product pages
+• Strong product pages

-• Strong calls-to-action
+• Clear calls-to-action

-• Limited-time offers
+• Limited-time offers and review

-• Simplified checkout
+• A simplified checkout process

 Step 5: Retention

-• Loyalty programs
+• Loyalty programs and referral incentives

 • SMS campaigns